 Hollow Earth – Artist Glenn Kaino

 Hollow Earth is the first of two exhibits that require you to do some additional work to see them.
-For Hollow Earth, it is texting a number provided on the Desert X site in order to get the code to go into the house in the middle of the desert.
-Unfortunately, this one was charging when we went, and after waiting for 30 minutes it didn’t turn back on, so we were not able to see it in all its glory.
+For Hollow Earth, it is texting a number provided on the Desert X site to get the code to go into the house in the middle of the desert.
+Unfortunately, this one was charging when we went, and after waiting for 30 minutes, it didn’t turn back on, so we were not able to see it in all its glory.
 You can mimic it by placing your phones with the flashlight directly onto the circle you walk onto though, so you can see what it would look like.